Liby99/cirno-processing-unit/src/simulator/readme.md

 # Cirno Simulator Usage

-This Simulator will try to run already formatted machine codes (for now)
+This Simulator will try to run already formatted machine codes.

 How to build this simulator?